semrush/intergalactic/website/docs/data-display/chart-showcase/chart-showcase.md

 Show the distribution within a set of values.

-_For example: Show how exam scores are spread or grouped around the median score._
+_For example: Show the distribution of leaders, niche players and game changeres in the market._

 - Bar chart (column)
+- Stacked bar chart
 - Area chart
 - Stacked area chart
 - Scatterplot chart
+- Bubble chart
 - Heatmap chart
+- Lollipop chart
+- Radar chart
+- Polar chart
+- Quadrant chart
+- Alluvial chart

 @## Correlation

 Show the correlation between two or three sets of values.

-_For example: Show how sales revenues are impacted by customer age._
+_For example: Show how website traffic are impacted by customer age._

 - Venn chart
 - Scatterplot chart
 - Heatmap chart
 - Kagi chart
+- Alluvial chart

 @## Deviation

 Show the deviation, difference, or gap between two sets of values.

-_For example: Show the deviation between actual revenue and target revenue by product._
+_For example: Show the deviation between actual and target audience of the website._

 - Bar chart (column)
+- Stacked bar chart
 - Area chart
+- Stacked area chart
 - Scatterplot chart
+- Lollipop chart

 @## Geographical values

 Use a map to show the values associated with geographical areas.

-_For example: Show revenues by country or region on a map._
+_For example: Show website audience by country or region on a map._

 - Choropleth map